openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/quantization_w_accuracy_control.md

 * Besides the calibration dataset, a **validation dataset** is required to compute accuracy metric.
 Both datasets can refer to the same data in the simplest case.
 * **Validation function**, used to compute accuracy metric is required.
 It can be a function that is already available in the source framework or a custom function.
-* Since accuracy validation is run several times during the quantization process, quantization with accuracy control can take more time than the [Basic 8-bit quantization](@ref basic_quantization_flow) flow.
+* Since accuracy validation is run several times during the quantization process, quantization with accuracy control can take more time than the :doc:`Basic 8-bit quantization <basic_quantization_flow>` flow.
 * The resulted model can provide smaller performance improvement than the :doc:`Basic 8-bit quantization <basic_quantization_flow>` flow because some of the operations are kept in the original precision.

-.. note:: Currently, this flow is available only for models in OpenVINO representation.
+.. note:: Currently, 8-bit quantization with accuracy control is available only for models in OpenVINO representation.

 The steps for the quantization with accuracy control are described below.